thatoddmailbox/duck-hacker/README.md

 Make sure to run `git submodule update --init --recursive` to clone the submodules, as some dependencies are included that way.

 ### On Windows
 You will need Visual Studio 2022 and CMake.
+Make sure that CMake is located in your PATH (meaning, you can run `cmake` from the command line).

 #### Dependencies
 Make a folder called `deps/`.